TGAC/grassroots-docs/server_configuration.md

 ### MongoDB configuration

-Grassroots comes with support for [MongoDB](https://www.mongodb.com/) with a library for common operations that uses the [MongoDB C Driver](http://mongoc.org/) which gets installed by the *install_dependencies* script which is part od the [build tools](https://github.com/TGAC/grassroots-build-tools) repository.
+Grassroots comes with support for [MongoDB](https://www.mongodb.com/) with a library for common operations that uses the [MongoDB C Driver](http://mongoc.org/) which gets installed by the *install_dependencies* script which is part of the [build tools](https://github.com/TGAC/grassroots-build-tools) repository.

  * **mongodb**: This key has the details for any MongoDB server for this Grassroots Server to access.
   * **uri**:  This specifies the uri of the MongoDB server to access.